ethzero/meshtastic-live-node-list/docs/README.md

 Uses the excellent RegExp by <georg@op-co.de> from the package https://github.com/ge0rg/callsign-regex to indentify HAM callsigns.

+Portions of this package was written with the help of ChatGPT so I'd like to acknowledge the **original authors** on whom this work is based.

+All trademarks are the property of their respective owners.

 ## Requirements

 This package has been tested with the following: